The Lyndon Visitor Centre

 NB: Members of the Leicestershire and Rutland Wildlife Trust receive a 10% discount on permits.

-Group Visits: We welome group visits and offer a discount for a party of 10 or more, booked in advance £4.
+Group Visits: We welcome group visits and offer a discount on permits for a party of 10 or more, booked in advance £4.
 These visits can begin with an introductory talk about the reserve by appointment.

-Annual Permit: For regular visitors this is a very good buy for a family of up to 5 (2 adults and up to 3 children) £65 per family for the year entitles you to as many visits as you like during the year without further charge.
-This pass is only £37.00 per family if you are a member of the Leicestershire and Rutland Wildlife Trust.
+Annual Permit: For regular visitors this is a very good buy for a family of up to 5 (2 adults and up to 3 children) £68 per family for the year entitles you to as many visits as you like during the year, as well a membership of the Leicestershire and Rutland Wildlife Trust .
+This pass is only £40.00 per family if you are already a member of the Leicestershire and Rutland Wildlife Trust.
 (NB This pass does not give access to the Egleton reserve during the Birdfair weekend).

 Lyndon is well worth a visit at any time of year, but as the video below filmed by Dave Cole shows, spring is a particularly special time.